 If you’re still switching your lights on with a wall switch, then you’re doing it wrong!

-Even more importantly than remotely switching your lights on and off is the fact that you can control the brightness of your lights, select different colors, and even integrate them with other apps (such as your lights automatically turning on when you’re about to enter your home).
+Even more important than remotely switching your lights on and off is the fact that you can control the brightness of your lights, select different colors, and even integrate them with other apps (such as your lights automatically turning on when you’re about to enter your home).

 Last week I was contacted by WiZ, a French-Asian smart lighting company that is in the midst of expanding to the North American market.
 WiZ personally asked me to review a set of their smart lights – specifically their A.E26 color bulbs and pair them up against the giants in the industry, so here we go!